tokio-rs/website/content/docs/getting-started/runtime-model.md

     }

     pub fn run(&mut self) {
-        while let Some(mut task) = self.tasks.pop_front() {
+        // Pop tasks off the front in a tight loop while let Some(mut task) = self.tasks.pop_front() {
             match task.poll().unwrap() {
                 Async::Ready(_) => {}
                 Async::NotReady => {
-                    self.tasks.push_back(task);
+                    // If the task is not ready put it to the back of queue self.tasks.push_back(task);
                 }
             }